mdkrause/mdkrause.github.io/_pages/about.md

   - /about.html
 ---

 Hi all!
 Welcome to my website hosted on Github.

+My name is Matheus Dalsente Krause and I am a Ph.D.
+Student in Plant Breeding with Statistics minor at Iowa State University.
 I am still learning how to build it... but in summary, I will be posting recent research I’ve been working with, some talks and lectures, and R programming tips focused on plant breeding & quantitative genetics.

 My CV can be viewed **[here](https://github.com/mdkrause/cvLatex/blob/main/mdkrause-cv.pdf)**.